kerimdzhanov/dotenv-flow/README.md

 ---

-The following API is considered as internal, but it is also exposed to give the ability to be used programmatically by your own needs.
+The following API considered as internal, but it is also exposed to give the ability to be used programmatically by your own needs.

 #### `.listDotenvFiles(dirname, [options]) => string[]`

 Returns a list of `.env*` filenames depending on the given `options.node_env`.
 The resulting list is ordered by the env files priority from lowest to highest.

-Also, make a note that the `.env.local` file is not included when the value of `node_env` is "test"`, since normally you expect tests to produce the same results for everyone.
+Also, note that the `.env.local` file will not be listed for `NODE_ENV="test"`, since normally you expect tests to produce the same results for everyone.

 ##### Parameters: